guilhermelinosp/redis-primarydb/README.md

 To get started with this project, follow the instructions below.

-### Prerequisites

-Before you can start the project, you need to have the following software installed on your machine:

-- Git
-- Docker
-- Docker Compose

-### Installing

-To install the project, follow these steps:

 1. Clone this repository onto your local machine using the following command:

    ```shell